chochodev/Ecommerce-01-Frontend/README.md

 # MallGo
 ## E-commerce website
-It has several functionality as a normal e-commerce
+It has several functionality as a normal e-commerce.

 ### As a buyer
 * You can search the mall
 * Save items